Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/HIRRV-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
-<p>(Biology) any of the viruses belonging to the Rhabdoviradae family, which are composed of rod-shaped particles that can infect living organisms, and which include the viruses that cause rabies.-----from Wiki</p>
+<p>(Biology) any of the viruses belonging to the Rhabdoviradae family, which are composed of rod-shaped particles that can infect living organisms, and which include the viruses that cause rabies.-----From Wiki</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>